Introduction to PET/CT Imaging

 - PET can be used to determine how a tumor is responding to treatment or to detect metastases.
 Chemotherapy causes changes in cellular activity and these changes can be detected with a PET scan well before they would be seen on CT or MRI alone.

 - Confirm your appointment 24 hours prior to the test.
 Because of the high demand for a PET/CT scan, and the short half-life of the tracer, your slot may be given to another patient.

-- You should plan to be at the facility for 2-3 hours on exam day.
-You should avoid vigorous physical exercise the day before, on the day of the scan, and until the scan is completed.
+- You should avoid vigorous physical exercise the day before, on the day of the scan, and until the scan is completed.

 - If you had other imaging studies performed such as CT scans, MRI, ultrasound etc, it is crucial that the films and reports are made available to the radiologist who is interpreting the PET/CT scan.

 The PET Imaging Procedure